snakeying/GPT-Telegram-Worker/README.md

 When the PROMPT_OPTIMIZATION environment variable is set to true, the Flux image generation function uses an external API to optimize prompts.
 This feature works through the following steps:

 1. The user provides the original prompt.
-2. The system uses the external API configured with EXTERNAL_API_BASE, EX

-TERNAL_MODEL, and EXTERNAL_API_KEY to optimize the prompt.
+2. The system uses the external API configured with EXTERNAL_API_BASE, EXTERNAL_MODEL, and EXTERNAL_API_KEY to optimize the prompt.
 3. The optimized prompt is used for Flux model image generation.

 This feature can help generate more accurate and Flux-model-specific images.
 To use this, ensure that all related environment variables are correctly configured.